junxit/us-congress-bills-114/metadata.md

 - 2015-05-20 — The Speaker designated the Honorable Kevin Yoder to act as Chairman of the Committee.
 - 2015-05-20 — The previous question was ordered pursuant to the rule. (consideration: CR H3489)
 - 2015-05-20 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2015-05-21 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.